Imagine what your home would be like if you didn't clean it for weeks on end ...

-The liver helps remove harmful substances from the blood, aids in hormone production, detoxifies the body, releases glucose into the bloodstream in order to give the body steady energy, and releases bile into the small intestine so fat can be absorbed from foods.
+The liver also aids in hormone production, releases glucose into the bloodstream to provide steady energy, creates ketones for brain fuel, and releases bile, the master fat digester, into the small intestine.
 You can see why poor liver function can create so many problems.

-- The Kidneys & Lymphatics - the body’s environmentally friendly recycling system
+- The Kidneys - the body’s environmentally friendly recycling system

-The kidneys take the waste from the lymphatic system.
-The lymphatics collect toxins from the brain and drain congestion from the skin and lungs, passing anything left over from lymph node filtering into the bloodstream which takes what's left onwards to the kidneys.
-The kidneys filter out the non-recyclable waste and toxins and support regular blood pressure.
-They then draw water from the body to add to the waste to make urine (why it’s so important to keep hydration levels up) and send it off to the bladder for elimination.
+This awesome twosome take over the waste from the lymphatic system.
+The lymphatics collect toxins from the brain and drain congestion from the skin and lungs, passing anything left over from lymph node filtering into the bloodstream, which takes what's left onwards to the kidneys.
+The kidneys filter out the non-recyclable waste and toxins, then pull water from the body to mix with the waste to make urine (why it’s so important to keep hydration levels up) and send it off to the bladder for elimination.
 As if this isn't awesome enough, they also manage production of Vit.
-D from the sun's UVA rays which is essential for bone and muscle health.
+D from the sun's UVA rays which is essential for bone and muscle health, and regulate blood pressure.

 Step 3 – The Circulatory Systems: Blood & Lymphatics

-- Blood - the life force of the body
+- Blood - literally the life force of the body

 Blood has to maintain a healthy flow round the body, to feed nutrients where needed on the outbound journey and pick up lymphatic waste on the inbound, before heading back to the liver for another clean up and starting its journey round the body all over again.

-It supplies essential substances and nutrients, such as glucose, oxygen and hormones, to the body's cells, while also removing the body’s own cells that are dying off all the time.
-If the blood cells aren't cleaned up and overburdened with junk, the white army cells (lymphocytes, the infection-busters) are depleted, which risks the body becoming susceptible to toxic influx and hence disease and illness.
+It supplies essential substances and nutrients, such as glucose, ketones, oxygen and hormones, to the body's cells, while also removing the body’s own dead cells that are dying off all the time.
+If the blood cells aren't cleaned up and become overburdened with junk, the white army cells - the infection-busters known as lymphocytes - become depleted, which risks the body becoming susceptible to toxic influx, leading to disease and illness.

 - The Lymphatics - the body's critical drainage-canal system

-The skin and lungs clean-up crew; they rely entirely upon the lymphatic system to clean them, like a clean-up crew to remove the waste product, including infection, via the lymph nodes and the fluid itself, the lymph.
-The lymph then drains into the bloodstream which heads off to the kidneys first to dump the waste.
+The lymphatics are the skin and lungs clean-up crew; they rely entirely upon the lymphatic system to drain congestion and remove waste, including infection, via the lymph fluid, which then filters everything through its lymph nodes.
+The recycled lymph then drains into the bloodstream which heads off to the kidneys to dump the waste.

-Lymph is like butter; the warmer it gets, the softer and more fluid it gets.
+Important - lymph is like butter; the warmer it gets, the softer and more fluid it gets.
 The colder it gets, the harder it gets.
 Move, get a bit warm and it’ll keep moving and clean faster and more efficiently.
-When the lymph nodes get swollen and hard, they’re doing their job - when we get the beginnings of a cold, we can feel our glands swollen in our neck.
+And another important fact - when the lymph nodes get swollen and hard, they’re doing their job - you know how when we get the beginnings of a cold, we can feel our glands swollen in our neck?
 This is how it should be - they’re filtering the waste, swelling up as they absorb the bacteria, viruses etc., while triggering their stored lymphocytes - remember, the infection-busting white cells - to seek and destroy.
 Once dead, the residual waste then floats back into the lymph to continue its journey down to the kidneys to dump it all and start again, circulating back round the body to pick up all the crap.

 Detoxing must be thought of as a marathon, not a sprint.
-Detoxing the system in sequence, from the inside out, helps reboot the immune system to balance the body and digestive system.
+Detoxing the system in sequence, from the inside out, helps reboot the immune system to restore homeostasis to the body.
 More energy, more stamina, better digestion, better balance.

 In the perfect world, detoxing works best when it’s done as a regular, gentle, daily detox - we do this with a selection of gentle, yet effective, proprietary nutrient-rich, tonic herbs - see our SummerTonic, WinterTonic and SeniorTonic - Online Shop link below.
-Depending on the toxic overload, a detox can typically take anywhere from 1 to 12 months; sometimes longer, which is why once the system is cleaned up, daily detoxing will continue to support the whole body on an ongoing basis as a preventative.
+Depending on the toxic overload, a detox can typically take anywhere from 1-12 months, sometimes longer, which is why once the system is cleaned up, a daily tonifying detox will continue to support the whole body on an ongoing basis as a preventative.
 Think of it as us taking a multi-vit every day.

-For gentle daily detoxing, look no further than our DailyDetoxTonic and for our senior horses, see our SeniorTonic.
-The daily detox process also needs to have natural breaks otherwise it will lose its effectiveness – my method of choice is 1 day per week (Sunday, so I can have a bit of a lie-in).
+An ongoing daily detox also needs to have natural breaks for the body to naturally strengthen by functioning by itself – my method of choice is 1 day per week (Sunday, so I can have a bit of a lie-in).

-Specifically designed to give our horses an overall cleanse experience, Stage 1 starts by cleaning the gut and boosting microbiome levels to process the essential nutrients efficiently.
-Fed over 10-days, this is then followed with Stage 2 for the next 10-days, which detoxes and reinvigorates the liver and kidneys.
-Stage 3 completes the process with a 10-day detox of the lymphatic system.
+With each stage fed over 10-days, and with a 1-day break between each stage, Stage 1 addresses the gut and microbiome; Stage 2 detoxes and reinvigorates the liver and kidneys; Stage 3 completes the programme with a 10-day detox of the lymphatic system.
 Each stage is wrapped separately for ease of use.

-The synergistic combination of each stage of our OptimaCARE formula can help bring a healthy balance back into the entire equine digestive, detoxing and eliminatory systems.
-Once the course is finished, allow a week off so the system can realign, strengthen and function by itself; this will also gives you the chance to assess how your horse is.
+The synergistic combination of each stage of our OptimaCARE formula can help bring a healthy balance back into your horse's immunity, detoxing and eliminatory systems.
+Once the course is finished, allow a week off so your horse's body can realign, strengthen and function by itself; this will also gives you the chance to assess how your horse is.

-See our Online Shop for our full range in the organic herbal C.A.R.E.
-Programme.
-Alternatively, if you think your horse is otherwise fine, and you're happy with your feed regime (see our Feeding Our Horses section off the main menu above), very often many of the well recognised issues, i.e. skin or respiratory, can be supported by giving your horse a targeted cleanup by way of an appropriate 4-week tonic - see the individual categories in our Equine Herbal Nutrition section above, either by hovering over the title for the drop-down list or via the individual links in the opening section page.
+Alternatively, if you think your horse is otherwise fine, and you're happy with your feed regime (see our Feeding Our Horses section off the main menu above), very often many of the well recognised issues, i.e. skin or respiratory, can be helped by giving your horse a targeted support by way of an appropriate 4-week tonic - see the individual categories in our Equine Herbal Nutrition section above, either by hovering over the title for the drop-down list or via the individual links in the opening section page.

 Wishing your horse the very best of health :o)